The Directors have pleasure in presenting the 25th Annual Report

 DIRECTORS RESPONSIBILITY STATEMENT

-Pursuant to the requirements of Section 217(2AA) of the Companies Act,
+Pursuant to the provisions of Section 134(5) of the Act, the Board of

-2. The Directors have selected accounting policies and applied them
+b) The directors had selected such accounting policies and applied them

 consistently and made judgments and estimates that are reasonable and